 Case Studies & Stories

-Grads of Life has worked with a number of leading organizations that have committed to becoming Opportunity Employers.
-Discover how a variety of businesses have embraced Opportunity Employment to create more diverse and inclusive organizations.
+Grads of Life has worked with over 50 leading organizations that have committed to becoming more equitable and inclusive employers.
+Discover how we have supported a variety of companies to drive stronger outcomes for their employees, their businesses, and their communities.

 Santa Clara County

 Santa Clara County (SCC), despite its affluence, has a large Opportunity Youth population eager to access education and employment.
 SCC engaged Grads Of Life to help coordinate and align stakeholders.
 Grads of Life worked with local training providers to equip them with skills to deliver customized professional development training to Opportunity Youth across SCC.

 As part of working with a municipality, Grads of Life brought together public and private stakeholders, partnering with Opportunity Youth Partnership (OYP), a member of the Aspen Institute’s Opportunity Youth Forum (OYF), to deliver customized Career Labs.
 Professional skills training sessions that focus on building community and effectively preparing Opportunity Youth for the workplace, SCC’s Career Labs equipped local training providers with the skills to deliver more impactful workforce readiness training to Opportunity Youth.
 Grads of Life supported OYP to administer these Career Labs to five local training providers, and connected Opportunity Youth to Grads of Life’s Opportunity Youth Employer Network.

 81% of students completed the program.
 More than 90% of participants reported improved communication and problem-solving skills, and over 85% reported an increase in self-confidence.
 The initiative led to 23 Opportunity Youths gaining meaningful employment.